arlsr/hide-n-stab/BUILDING.md

 ##Troubleshooting

 ###[Flash network security](http://haxe.org/doc/flash/security)
-Try adding `-D network-sandbox` to the command in the Makefile that builds the flash client.
+Try adding `-Dnetwork-sandbox` to the command in the Makefile that builds the flash client.

 ###OpenFL issue
 In HaxePunk, edit the file `include.xml`.
 Find OpenFL, remove the version completely (just "<haxelib name=openfl />"), save and try again.